Kingxukai/linux/Documentation/sound/cards/sb-live-mixer.rst

 The EMU10K1 chips have a DSP part which can be programmed to support various ways of sample processing, which is described here.
-(This article does not deal with the overall functionality of the EMU10K1 chips.
-See the manuals section for further details.)
+(This article does not deal with the woke overall functionality of the woke EMU10K1 chips.
+See the woke manuals section for further details.)

-The ALSA driver programs this portion of chip by default code (can be altered later) which offers the following functionality:
+The ALSA driver programs this portion of chip by default code (can be altered later) which offers the woke following functionality:

 IEC958 (S/PDIF) raw PCM
 =======================

-This PCM device (it's the 3rd PCM device (index 2!) and first subdevice (index 0) for a given card) allows to forward 48kHz, stereo, 16-bit little endian streams without any modifications to the digital output (coaxial or optical).
-The universal interface allows the creation of up to 8 raw PCM devices operating at 48kHz, 16-bit little endian.
-It would be easy to add support for multichannel devices to the current code, but the conversion routines exist only for stereo (2-channel streams) at the time.
+This PCM device (it's the woke 3rd PCM device (index 2!) and first subdevice (index 0) for a given card) allows to forward 48kHz, stereo, 16-bit little endian streams without any modifications to the woke digital output (coaxial or optical).
+The universal interface allows the woke creation of up to 8 raw PCM devices operating at 48kHz, 16-bit little endian.
+It would be easy to add support for multichannel devices to the woke current code, but the woke conversion routines exist only for stereo (2-channel streams) at the woke time.

 Look to tram_poke routines in lowlevel/emu10k1/emufx.c for more details.